 Are construction loans, HELOCs, or ARMs covered by these rules?

-The rules above frame business-purpose private mortgage loans and consumer fixed-rate mortgages — the products Note Servicing Center boards.
-Construction lending, HELOCs, and ARMs sit outside our servicing scope and carry additional regulatory frameworks beyond this list.
+The rules above apply to business-purpose private mortgage loans and consumer fixed-rate mortgages — the products Note Servicing Center services.
+Construction lending, HELOCs, and ARMs fall outside NSC’s servicing scope and carry additional regulatory frameworks beyond this list.

 How frequently should a private lender audit servicing compliance?